 Equips students with the most basic "hands-on" visual media production skills in which students learn the fundamentals of visual media production, including multi-camera studio production, digital filmmaking, and digital post-production.
-Graded on an A/F basis.

 Special Notes: Fee of \$90 attached to this course.